 How do designers work together?

 Co-ordinating three teams across three time zones inevitably creates challenges.
 There are design sessions every day with both teams, and regular trips to Stockholm.
 Usually mornings are spent catching up with the China team, Bates explains.
 “It is so valuable to have that diversity,” he adds.
-Despite the experience among the London designers, the team made a decision to in the early stage to “just absorb everything”.
+Despite the experience among the London designers, the team made a decision to in the early stages “just absorb everything”.